bpazera/centreon-docker/README.md

 # Dockerized Centreon 2.6.6

-This is NOT well-tested.
-Please report all issues/requirements to either of the emails at the bottom of this page.
+Based on vegasbrianc/docker-centreon with small fixes This is NOT well-tested.

 It works on two different installations but the result you see evolved while getting it to this stage..

-Please report any problems!

 ## Preparing the host